KeLiu97/QETRA/README.md

 This table show the performance of QETRA and baselines in terms of all the evaluation metrics for different programming languages.
 ![image](figs/RQ1.png)

-## Results of the Wilcoxon signed-rank test
+## The Wilcoxon signed-rank test for each pair of QETRA and the baseline discussed in Section 6.1

 ![image](figs/NMT_P.png)
 ![image](figs/Transformer_P.png)